phenax/bsp-layout/README.md

 yaourt bsp-layout
 ```

-Others can install it directly using the install script
+Others can install it directly using the install script.

+**Note: Please read scripts like these before executing it on your machine**

 ```bash
 curl https://raw.githubusercontent.com/phenax/bsp-layout/master/install.sh | sudo sh -;
 ```

 ### Supported layouts